yash-tatvic/amplitude-dev-center/docs/session-replay/sdks/plugin.md

 ## Quickstart

-Install the standalone SDK with yarn or npm.
+Install the plugin with yarn or npm.

 === "npm"